 Sequences Combinations

-AABC $a_1a_2b_3c_4$
+AABC $a_1 a_2 b_3 c_4$

 CABC $c_1 a_2 b_3 c_4$

-Figure 5: ZBDDs example which expresses sets of sequences.
+Fig. 5.
+ZBDDs example which expresses sets of sequences.

 In the combination for the sequence "AABC," the item a_1 represents the symbol "A" at the first (leftmost) position.
-Similarly, c_4 express the symbol "C" at the

-4th position.
-In our method, if the same symbol appears at the different positions, we treat them as different items.
-For example, the sequence "AABC" includes the same symbol "A" at the first and second positions, but we treat them as a_1 and a_2 , i.e., as different items.
+Similarly, c_4 express the symbol "C" at the 4th position.
+In our method, if the same symbol appears at different positions, we treat them as different items.
+For example, the sequence "AABC" includes the same symbol "A" at the first and the second position, but we treat them as a_1 and a_2 , i.e., as different items.
 After such an assignment of items, a set of sequences can be represented by a set of combinations.
 Then, the set of combinations can be represented by a ZBDD.
-Figure 5 shows an example of ZBDD representing the set of sequences { AABC, CABC }.
+An example is shown in Fig. 5.
+Here, the ZBDD represents the set of sequences {AABC, CABC}.
 In this way, the sets of sequences are decomposed to sets of combinations, and they can be manipulated by ZBDD-techniques.

-3.2. n-gram Representation
+3.2 n-gram Representation

-An n-gram data is a histogram of all possible subsequences of the length n included in a given sequences.
-As described in Section 2, we can compute item set histograms by using ZBDD vectors.
-So, the ZBDD-based representation for sets of sequences can be extended to the sequence histograms by using ZBDD vectors.
+An n-gram data is a histogram of all possible subsequences of length n included in a given sequence.
+As described in Subsection 2.2, we can compute item set histograms by using ZBDD vectors.
+So, the ZBDD-based representation for sets of sequences can be extended to sequence histograms by using ZBDD vectors.

-3.3.
-Binary Coding of Symbols
+3.3 Binary Coding of Symbols